One-party consent

 • Recording made to commit a crime or tort (for example, blackmail) remains illegal regardless of consent.

-• Calls that cross state lines may bring in a stricter all-party state's rules — apply the stricter standard when unsure.
+• Calls that cross state lines may bring in a stricter all-party state's rules, so apply the stricter standard when unsure.

 Recording business & sales calls